 4. Emergency conditions

-Some or all Hours of Service rules can be temporarily lifted in case of emergency conditions.
+Some or all DOT hours of service rules can be temporarily lifted in case of emergency conditions.

 For the exemption to be valid, a federal or state institution must declare and acknowledge the state of emergency.
 You can check the list of active emergency declarations by the FMCSA here.